openstack/openstack-manuals/doc/networking-guide/source/adv-config-sriov.rst

          vf 6 MAC 00:00:00:00:00:00, spoof checking on, link-state auto vf 7 MAC 00:00:00:00:00:00, spoof checking on, link-state auto

 #.
-Now verify that the VFs have been created (Should see Virtual Function
+Now verify that the VFs have been created (should see Virtual Function
    device):

    .. code-block:: console